OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-manual.md

 ---
 title: Call scripts from a manual Power Automate flow
-description: A tutorial about using an Office Scripts in Power Automate through a manual trigger. ms.date: 08/22/2022 ms.localizationpriority: high
+description: A tutorial about how to use an Office Script in Power Automate through a manual trigger. ms.date: 10/01/2022 ms.localizationpriority: high
 ---

 # Call scripts from a manual Power Automate flow

-This tutorial teaches you how to run an Office Script for Excel on the web through [Power Automate](https://flow.microsoft.com).
+This tutorial teaches you how to run an Office Script for Excel through [Power Automate](https://flow.microsoft.com).
 You'll make a script that updates the values of two cells with the current time.
 You'll then connect that script to a manually triggered Power Automate flow, so that the script is run whenever a button in Power Automate is selected.
 Once you understand the basic pattern, you can expand the flow to include other applications and automate more of your daily workflow.

 > [!TIP]
-> If you are new to Office Scripts, we recommend starting with the [Record, edit, and create Office Scripts in Excel on the web](excel-tutorial.md) tutorial.
+> If you are new to Office Scripts, we recommend starting with the [Record, edit, and create Office Scripts in Excel](excel-tutorial.md) tutorial.
 [Office Scripts use TypeScript](../overview/code-editor-environment.md) and this tutorial is intended for people with beginner to intermediate-level knowledge of JavaScript or TypeScript.
 If you're new to JavaScript, we recommend starting with the [Mozilla JavaScript tutorial](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Introduction).

 ## Prerequisites